hawkwood/fdbk-bam/README.md

 ## Known Issues
 ### Bubbles
-- hands have some odd lines and indent issues (Probably won't fix)
+- hands have some odd lines and indent issues
-- performance hit when showing eclipse waves (Probably won't fix)
+- performance hit when showing eclipse waves

 ### Cards
 - target on tower can sometimes get hit from the side